Residential Real Estate

-The economy is strengthening, and Interest rates have fallen in recent weeks to just over 3.65% for a 30-year conventional mortgage.
-A fifteen-year conventional mortgage rests at just over the 3.15% mark.
-Five-year arms are just under the 3.40% range.
+- The economy is adjusting, and average Interest rates are just over 2.9% for a 30-year conventional mortgage (we are seeing rates close to 2.5% in some cases).
+A fifteen-year conventional mortgage rests at just under the 2.5% mark.
+Five-year arms are just under the 3% range.

 National Job Front:

 - On the national level, the US added over 2,100,000+ in 2019 v.
 2,700,000 jobs in 2018.

 - US unemployment rate slowed in January, with just 225,000 jobs added.
 An additional 325,000 were added in February, which put the US on pace to add 3 million + jobs in 2020.